 Winterizing and Pre-planning for Spring EarthBox Growing

-Whether you've just ordered your first EarthBox® gardening system or you're an experienced EarthBox® grower, we expect you're eagerly anticipating your next growing season.
+Whether you've just ordered your first EarthBox® container gardening system or you're an experienced EarthBox® grower, we expect you're eagerly anticipating your next growing season.
 While you're waiting, there's no need to twiddle your (green) thumbs; instead, start making preparations so you can get a jump-start on next year.

 First Step: Winterizing